 All Tibbo devices except the EM500 and EM510 allow the remapping of SPI lines.
 That is, any four GPIO lines of your device can be chosen to control the GA1000 or WA2000.
-Wln.csmap, wln.clkmap, wln.dimap, and wln.domap properties exist for the purpose.
+The wln.csmap, wln.clkmap, wln.dimap, and wln.domap properties exist for this purpose.
 Manipulating these properties on the EM500 and EM510 makes no difference.

 For many Tibbo devices, the interface lines between the main CPU and the Wi-Fi add-on module have already been defined in hardware, and so your mapping must follow the existing arrangement.
 The code shown below will work on the majority of our devices.